IsThisApple/MAD24_PO4_Team3/README.md

 7. **Feature 6: ShoppingCart & Checkout** - Jovan & Hpone (_Persistent Memory_)
    - RecyclerView for items in the cart (Jovan)
    - Add/Subtract feature for each item in the cart (Jovan)
-   - SQLite database for the shopping cart items
+   - SQLite database for the shopping cart items (Jovan)
+   - Updated README file (Hpone)

 **Stage 2**